 The requirements for establishing prior offenses in this section are not applicable to the penalty enhancement provisions under chs.
 341 to 349, including drunk driving offenses under s.
 346.65 (2) or operating after revocation offenses under s.
 343.44 (2).
 State v.
 Wideman, 206 Wis.
 2d 91

 .
 See also State v.
 Spaeth, 206 Wis.
 2d 135

 Sub.
 (1) does not require that the period of incarceration under s.
 939.62 (2) must be alleged in the charging document.
 State v.
 Squires, 211 Wis.
 2d 876

 (Ct.
 App.
 1997), 96-3302

-When the record established that the defendant fully understood the nature of the repeater charge against him, the defendant's no contest plea to the information, which charged the defendant as a repeater on all counts, constituted an admission under s.
-973.12.
+When the record established that the defendant fully understood the nature of the repeater charge against him, the defendant's no contest plea to the information, which charged the defendant as a repeater on all counts, constituted an admission under this section.
 State v.
 Liebnitz, 231 Wis.
 2d 272

 , 603 N.W.2d 208

 Sub.
 (1) does not prohibit defendants from agreeing, after arraignment and entry of a not guilty plea as part of a plea agreement, to amend charging documents to add repeater allegations.
 State v.
 Peterson, 2001 WI App 220

 Although the information itself failed to contain sufficient detail to provide proper notice of a repeater allegation in compliance with the statute and

 (1995), a certified copy of the defendant's prior convictions, provided at a change of plea hearing, cured the defect.
 State v.
 Fields, 2001 WI App 297